IGS/rnaseq-docker/ec2_notes.md

 docker-compose -f docker_templates/docker-compose.yml down -v
 ```

 Note that this will remove all the pipeline data that was created within the containers, so be sure to migrate the data you want before running these commands.
 If you do not want the volume storing the pipeline output to be destroyed, remove the "-v" option from the docker-compose command.
-However, do note that specifying this directory as the output source upon running "launch_rnaseq.sh" for a second time can cause problems, such as overwriting of existing output files.
+However, do note that specifying this directory as the output source upon running "launch\_rnaseq.sh" for a second time can cause problems, such as overwriting of existing output files.

 ## To use more than 4 processes in a pipeline

 Currently the "rnaseq" pipeline will only utilize 4 processors, since the Docker image was built to do that.
 However, if your Amazon EC2 instance has more than 4 processes and you wish to utilize them, do the following.

 ```
-cd ~/git/ergatis-docker-recipes/rnaseq
+cd ~/git/rnaseq-docker
 docker build --no-cache -t adkinsrs/rnaseq .
 ```